 Mix the flour baking soda, baking powder, salt and spices together in a medium bowl.

 In a large bowl, whisk together the eggs, vanilla nd brown sugar, breaking up any lumps.
-Add the dry ingredients along with the Guiness mixture and stir until combined.
+Add the dry ingredients along with the Guinness mixture and stir until combined.

 Pour the mixture into the prepared pan and bake for about 1 hour or until a tester comes out clean.
 I thought that my loaf was still a bit moist after one hour but didn’t want to overbake it.
 So I turned off the oven, cracked open the door and left it in for another 10 minutes.
 I allowed it to cool on a wire rack for about an additional 10 minutes before removing from the pan.